accepthub/vipTR/README.md

 # vipTR
-The Codes for VIPTR: A Vision Permutable Extractor for Fast and Efficient Scene Text Recognition
+The Codes for SVIPTR: Fast and Efficient Scene Text Recognition with Vision Permutable Extractor